fjw2/Exploring-and-Summarizing-Red-Wine-Dataset/README.md

 # Exploring-and-Summarizing-Red-Wine-Dataset using R

 This project explores a red wine dataset containing 13 different variables that influence its overall rating.
-This project was a part of Udacity's Data Analyst Nanodegree program.
+This project was a part of Udacity's Data Analyst Nanodegree program and was created in R Studio.

 ## What was achieved throughout this project: